 Most Russians are highly educated.
 The quality and availability of education improved considerably during the Soviet era, as the government pursued more egalitarian (the principle that all people are equal) policies and a highly educated labor force.
-Today, most Russians receive 11 years of education or more, and Russia has one of the world's highest post-secondary attainment rates.
-As of 2021, over 76% of Russians ages 25-34 had acquired some form of post-secondary education.
+Today, most Russians receive 12 years of education or more, and Russia has one of the world's highest post-secondary attainment rates.
+As of 2023, over 79% of Russians ages 25 and older had acquired some form of post-secondary education.
 Russia also has robust and well-attended vocational programs.
-Nearly half of upper secondary graduates have vocational training.
+Nearly 34% of secondary students are enrolled in vocational training programs.

 Nonetheless, educational quality and attainment vary by income level and region.
-For example, while almost 100% of 3-5-yearolds in Chukotka are enrolled in pre-primary programs, just 41% are in Dagestan.
+For example, while almost 100% of 3-5-year-olds in Chukotka are enrolled in pre-primary programs, just 41% are in Dagestan.
 Likewise, the children of affluent Russians tend to have more educational opportunities than their compatriots.
 In recent years, underfunded educational programs have resulted in higher student-teacher ratios, inadequate or poorly maintained school facilities, and other learning impediments.